yomidevs/yomitan/README.md

 **I'm having problems importing dictionaries in Firefox, what do I do?**

 Yomichan uses the cross-browser IndexedDB system for storing imported dictionary data into your user profile.
-Although everything "just works" in Chrome, depending on settings, Firefox users can run into problems due browser bugs.
+Although everything "just works" in Chrome, depending on settings, Firefox users can run into problems due to browser bugs.
 Yomichan catches errors and tries to offer suggestions about how to work around Firefox issues, but in general at least one of the following solutions should work for you: